DETAILED ACTION

 Claims 17 and 18 are rejected under 35 U.S.C.
 103 as being unpatentable over Furui in view of Kuroda (US 20190219802 A1).

-Regarding claim 17, Furui further teaches the lens barrel (52) includes a light incident section through which light emitted from the light emitting apparatus (1) passes along a first optical axis to a light emitting section (Fig. 1-4).
+Regarding claim 17, Furui further teaches the lens barrel (52) includes a light incident section through which light emitted from the light emitting apparatus (1) passes along the optical axis (OA) to a light emitting section (Fig. 1-4).

 Furui does not teach a first reflector being held by the lens barrel (52), wherein light emitted from the light incident section and reflected off the first reflector passes along a second optical axis intersecting with the first optical axis to the light emitting section.